yuanbohan/clj-ldap/README.md

     :timeout         The timeout when waiting for a response from the server (milliseconds), defaults to 5 minutes

-Throws a [LDAPException](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPException.html) if an error occurs establishing the connection pool or authenticating to any of the servers.
+Throws an [LDAPException](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPException.html) if an error occurs establishing the connection pool or authenticating to any of the servers.

 An example:
     (ldap/connect conn {:host "ldap.example.com" :num-connections 10})